India vs Philippines for Outsourcing (2026): Cost, ROI, Skills & Which to Pick

 This guide compares India and the Philippines for outsourcing ROI in 2026 using real business outcomes.
 We break down cost, attrition, productivity, management overhead, and scalability to show where ROI compounds over time.

-This data-backed guide compares India vs the Philippines for outsourcing in 2026 using measurable business outcomes:
+For voice-heavy customer support with native English fluency, the Philippines remains the stronger choice.
+Here is the full data-backed comparison of India vs the Philippines for outsourcing in 2026 using measurable business outcomes:

 • Total cost vs real output